SuyeshBadge/fixin5mins/memory-bank/progress.md

   - Accent elements (orange dot, arrow, black dots)
   - Dynamic text sizing for different content lengths
   - Configured for emotionalHook, actionStep, emotionalReward, and date variables
-- Created comprehensive documentation for audio integration feature (NEW):
+- Created comprehensive documentation for audio integration feature:
   - Detailed product requirements document (PRD)
   - Technical implementation plan
   - Audio sources and licensing guide
   - Instagram API requirements and limitations
   - System architecture diagrams
   - Data flow and database schema design
-- Implemented daily post scheduler with the following features (NEW):
+- Implemented daily post scheduler with the following features:
   - Randomly generated posting times within morning and evening windows
   - Automatic template rotation to ensure visual variety
   - Persistent state tracking between runs
   - Automatic rescheduling at midnight each day
   - Complete documentation for setup and usage
+- Implemented OpenRouter integration for AI text generation:
+  - Free model access via OpenRouter API
+  - Model fallback mechanism for reliability
+  - Enhanced system prompts for better results with smaller models
+  - Expanded mock content system for offline operation
+  - Test scripts for API integration and content generation

 ## In Progress
 - Research and planning for video generation with audio
+- Evaluating model performance and quality

 ## To Do
 - Create prototype for converting static templates to video format
 - Implement basic audio selection algorithm
 - Set up audio library infrastructure
 - Test Instagram Reels API integration
+- Evaluate and compare free model performance

 ## Notes
 - The template creation guide is now available in the memory-bank directory
 - The guide provides all necessary information for developers to create new templates without breaking the existing system
 - Audio integration documentation is available in the memory-bank/features/audio-integration directory
+- Free open-source models like Mistral and Llama are now used via OpenRouter for content generation